 Archers must be able to be still when others are shooting, listen to instructional lectures, and follow directions.
 Mature and calm behavior is required on the archery range for everyone’s safety.
 This program is for recurve archers only.

 The archery field is a grassy field that can be muddy from the sprinklers.
 Wear close-toed shoes.
 Weather in Berkeley can get warm in the afternoon if the fog lifts.
 Dress in layers and make sure you don’t wear clothing that has anything that can catch on the string as it moves past your chest.
-Bring your chest guard.
+Chest guards are highly recommended.
 Jackets with zippers, bulky pockets, anything that sticks out is not advised.
-Necklaces, long earrings, or facial jewelry can interfere with shooting.
+Please avoid wearing necklaces, long earrings, or facial jewelry if they can interfere with shooting.
 Bring a hat, sunscreen, and a reusable water bottle.
 Many participants also bring a snack that is easy to eat while shooting.
 Parents or guardians are welcome to stay and observe.
 Parents may want to bring their own folding chair.

-There will be practice bows and equipment available for those who have not purchased their own equipment.
-If you would like to purchase your own equipment this Cal JOAD program is for you as it will review beginner, intermediate and advance archery equipment.
+There will be practice bows and equipment available for beginner/intermediates who have not yet purchased their own equipment.

 A recurve bow looks much like a traditional bow except at the very ends the tips curve forward.
 A compound bow has a series of off-round pulleys or cams at the ends of the bow limbs that stores energy in the string itself as well as the limbs.
 The cam or cams (in a double cam) create far more power than the same length limbs in a recurve.
 The arrows from a compound bow therefore penetrate deeper into the target bale than from a recurve bow.